nonsook/Vertex-Hub-Sales-Performance-Optimization/README.md

 :white_check_mark: Train teams on understanding gross margin per product and per client.
 Encourage selling strategies that align with profit growth.

+## :pushpin: Conclusion
+With targeted pricing strategies, customer segmentation, and operational refinement, backed by the dynamic Tableau dashboard, Vertex-Hub is well-positioned to enhance its competitive edge, maximize profits, and unlock new avenues for market expansion.

 <img width="600" height="200" alt="Thank you" src="https://github.com/user-attachments/assets/955381b1-4118-4378-8d76-cabefa7c077b" />